 Best Sugar Substitutes

 Even some sugar substitutes can have the same effect as sugar.
 Your best substitutes are natural fruits such as mangoes, peaches, strawberries, and other sweet fruits, or add-ins like honey.
-But, even with these, be sure to consume in moderation because sugar is sugar, even if it’s all natural.
+But, even with these, be sure to consume in moderation because sugar is sugar, even if it’s all-natural.
 Make a point to start reducing the sugar in your diet.
 Take small steps, like swapping out one sugary drink or treat for something healthier.

 Hidden In Plain Sight

 Sugar is one of those things that no matter where you run it is going to find you.
-Remember our bodies break down other foods to produce it.
-As such, you will never be sugar free.
+Remember our bodies break down other foods to produce them.
+As such, you will never be sugar-free.
 The best thing you can do for your health is to remove any and all refined sugars from your daily routines.
 This is the sugar we all think of that makes up the majority of the American diet.
 Seriously, if you don’t believe how much sugar you are unknowingly consuming why not try the Whole 30 challenge?
 This challenge is 30 days of eating nothing but whole foods.
 If you are not sure what a whole food is, think of foods that do not have a nutritional facts label.
 The only ingredient is itself.
-For example an apple contains different nutrients but at the end of the day it is just an apple.
+For example, an apple contains different nutrients but at the end of the day, it is just an apple.
 Apple sauce, however, is apples, water, sugar, and seasonings.

 The Whole 30 challenge is differently challenging if you are not making all your own food.
 Something most people don’t realize is that our bodies treat sugar similarly to how they treat a drug.
 Just like a drug when we remove sugar from our daily nutrients we too go through withdrawals.
 So, if you are accepting my challenge to go 30 days without it be warned that you are going to feel it.
 Mood swings, lethargy, muscle aches, temperature fluctuations, and so much more are waiting in the future.
 What most people don’t understand is that the more sugar you are typically exposed to will actually increase the strength of your withdrawal symptoms.
-I can tell you that after 3 weeks you will feel the difference and that when you start to go back to eating normally things will be too sweet for you.
+I can tell you that after 3 weeks you will feel the difference and that when you start to go back to eating normal things will be too sweet for you.

 Make It Work For You

-Now while I love the idea of eating whole foods everyday for the foreseeable future.
+Now while I love the idea of eating whole foods every day for the foreseeable future.
 I understand how unrealistic it is for the majority of us to do so.
 That is why I do my best to constantly include additional recipes for you to make at home that are healthy versions of the foods we love.
 We deserve to have our cake and eat it too, without the guilt or consequences.
 If you haven’t at least tried the whole 30 challenge I strongly recommend you do.
 It is a great way to find out just how much work you really need to do to reach your health goals.